 Feb.
 24, 1905 - Alabama author John Weld was born in Birmingham, Ala.

 Feb.
 24, 1905 – Alabama State Superintendent of Education I.W.
 Hill visited Monroeville, Ala. and addressed the Monroe County Educational Association “in the interest of local taxation for the maintenance of public schools.”

 Feb.
-24, 1913 – Vredenburgh was officially incorporated as a municipality.
-(Ala.
-League of Mun.)
+24, 1913 – According to the Alabama League of Municipalities, Vredenburgh was officially incorporated as a municipality.

 Feb.
 24, 1915 – Alabama Gov. Charles Henderson approved the Monroe County Highway Commission Act and appointed three men to the commission: L.J.
 Bugg of Monroeville, chairman, two years; Dr. W.G.
 Hairston of Burnt Corn, four years; and J.U.
 Blacksher of Uriah, six years.